elegant-scipy/elegant-scipy/markdown/ch7.markdown

     ax.axis('off')
 ```

 What a glorious image!
-Realise that this artifact was created before color
+Realize that this artifact was created before color
 photography existed!
 Notice God's pearly white robes, John's white beard,
 and the white pages of the book held by Prochorus, his scribe — all of which
-were missing from the MSE-based alignment, but nevertheless look clear.
+were missing from the MSE-based alignment, but look wonderfully clear using NMI!
 Notice also the realistic gold of the candlesticks in the foreground.

 ## Registration in human brain imaging